What is 5G and how far are we from rollout?

 Businesses are rapidly curating more tech and generating more data, which is driven by the rise in internet-connected technology known as the Internet of Things (IoT).
 This shift has required a faster, stronger, and more reliable internet connection, with 5G finally appearing to be the answer to this challenge.

 4G will fade away

 "While 5G demand is still gathering momentum, 4G will remain an important part of the wireless ecosystem," says Tata Communications COO John Hayduk.
 "But it's expected that by 2025 investment and innovation in 4G will slow down as 5G takes prominence.
 In tandem, older 2G and 3G systems will begin to disappear from some markets altogether."

 5G will be expensive

-People won't necessarily be queueing up to buy 5G mobile contracts when the technology becomes more widely available, Hayduk adds.
-The initially-launched plans are pretty expensive, and the technology remains unavailable for most of the country.
+It's unlikely people will be queueing up to buy 5G mobile contracts when the technology becomes more widely available, Hayduk adds.
+Current plans are expensive, and the technology remains unavailable for large swathes of the country.
 Mobile operators will charge their earliest customers a lot for 5G while they try to get a quick return on their spectrum investments, Hayduk says.